davidkrantz/Colorfy/README.md

 I used the [IKEA Dioder](https://www.ikea.com/us/en/catalog/categories/series/25230/) LED-strip which I connected to my Raspberry Pi 3 model B+ by following [this](https://dordnung.de/raspberrypi-ledstrip/) guide.

+For information about how to wire and set up WS281X leds you can refer to [this](https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/) guide but don't run the setup commands there as the required library is now installed by using `pip` rather than the manual way in the guide.
+You can also find the library used [here](https://github.com/jgarff/rpi_ws281x).

 ### Clone/download repository
 When the hardware is set up, you will need to [download](https://github.com/davidkrantz/Colorfy/archive/master.zip) or clone the repository, the latter can be done by typing
 ```